Model-Checking of Linear-Time Properties in Multi-Valued Systems

 Law of Excluded Middle: \ \ \ \ \ $x\vee\neg x=1$.

 \begin{example} \end{example}

 In the following, we always assume that $l$ is a de Morgan algebra, and it is also called an algebra.

-Given an algebra $l$, now we can define multi-valued sets and multi-valued relations, which are sets or relations whose membership functions are multi-valued (take values in $l$).
+Given an algebra $l$, we now can define multi-valued sets and multi-valued relations, which are functions taking values in $l$.
 Multi-valued sets and multi-valued relations are basic data structures in multi-valued model checking introduced later in this paper.